-How to override default styling for custom annotation preview components in the Portable Text Editor
+How to override annotation styling in Portable Text Editor without losing functionality?

 10 replies